Bell AH-1 Cobra: Turkey

 Turkey bought ten AH-1Ws in the early 1990s, and supplemented them with 32 ex-US Army Cobras.
 These additional units included several TAH-1P trainers while the majority were brought up to the AH-1F standard.
 During the 2010s, Turkish Cobras have repeatedly seen combat in operations against Kurdish insurgents around Turkey's borders with both Syria and Iraq.
 Two Cobras were reportedly lost to enemy fire during these operations.
 Amid the 2016 Turkish coup d'état attempt, Turkish Cobras were alleged to have fired upon several police vehicles.

 Pakistan

-Between 1984 and 1986, Pakistan was supplied with an initial batch of 20 AH-1S gunships by the US; these were later upgraded with the C-NITE thermal imaging package.
+Between 1985 and 1986, Pakistan was supplied with an initial batch of 20 AH-1S gunships by the US (on 9 January 1985, the first batch of 10 AH-1F Cobra helicopters were delivered and in October 1986 the second batch of 10 AH-1F Cobra helicopters were delivered to Pakistan); these were later upgraded with the C-NITE thermal imaging package.
 Operated by Pakistan Army Aviation, the service first used Cobra overseas in Somalia during the United Nations Operation in Somalia II, where a single squadron was deployed in 1994.
 Pakistani Cobras subsequently saw action in Sierra Leone.